Out of Office Adventures

 How I found my new purpose in India

-Chapter 7: Just arrived in Goa—and it turns out, my baggage came too.
+Just arrived in Goa - and it turns out, my baggage came too.

-In this chapter, I recount the first days of my global expedition.
+In this story, I recount the first days of my global expedition.
 Here, on Goa’s shores, I realise that, even far from home, I’m still the same nervous wreck.

 India has a unique, irresistible energy, people told me.
 ‘Go with the flow,’ they said.